 So why is it that our 2 year olds have such a problem controlling themselves?
 It is because they are born with many connections in their temporal lobe but very few in the frontal lobe.
 The connections in our frontal lobe don’t fully form till our mid 20s.
 So you can imagine that a 2 year old is just not capable of such control.
 I want you to keep that in mind when you are dealing with your “terrible” tantrumy toddler.

-In “Emotional Development of 2 year olds – Part 2”, I will discuss more about the toddler’s emotions and how you (the parent) can deal with them in an empathetic and loving way.
+In Positive Discipline for 2 Year Olds Based on Brain Science, I will discuss more about the toddler’s emotions and how you (the parent) can deal with them in an empathetic and loving way.

 Quote of the Day